-1 Investment in Subsidiary Company (Rs. in Million) As at March 31, 2021 As at March 31, 2020 Investments measured at Cost In Equity Shares of Summit Digitel Infrastructure Private Limited ("Subsidiary")(formerly known as Reliance Jio Infratel Private Limited) unquoted, fully paid-up (215,00,000,000 shares of Re.
+1 Investment in Subsidiary Company (Rs. in Million) As at March 31, 2021 As at March 31, 2020 Investments measured at Cost In Equity Shares of Summit Digitel Infrastructure Private Limited ("Subsidiary")(formerly known as Reliance Jio Infratel Private Limited) unquoted, fully paid-up (215,00,00,000 shares of Re.
 1 each) (Previous year: 1,09,65,00,000 shares of Re.
 1 each) 1,097 Total 2,150 1,097 The Trust holds 100% equity ownership in the Subsidiary as at March 31, 2021 Additional Information Aggregated value of Unquoted Investment 2,150 1,097 Aggregated value of Quoted Investment - - Aggregate provision for increase/diminution in the value of Investments - - 2 Loans and advances Loan to Summit Digitel Infrastructure Private Limited (formerly known as Reliance Jio Infratel Private Limited) 2,50,000 Total 2,50,000 Rs.
-2,50,000 Million of shareholder loan carrying interest rate of 9.

-quarterly installments commencing on September 01, 2023.
-Under the terms of this loan, the rate of interest increases to 15% after certain operational thresholds are met.
-These thresholds were met in April, 2021 and, accordingly, the rate of interest has increased effective that date.
-The interest and principal is payable subject to availability of surplus cash in the subsidiary SDIPL.

-3 Cash and Cash Equivalents

-Balances with Banks in current accounts 133 15 Total 133 15

-4 Other Current Assets

-Accrued interest on loan to Summit Digitel Infrastructure Private Limited(formerly known as Reliance Jio Infratel Private Limited)
+2,50,000 Million of shareholder loan carrying interest rate of 9.0 quarterly installments commencing on September 01, 2023.
+Under the increases to 15% after certain operational thresholds are met.
+These accordingly, the rate of interest has increased effective that date.
+The to availability of surplus cash in the subsidiary SDIPL. ne terms of this loan thresholds were me t in April, 2021 and, 3 Cash and Cash Equivalents Balances with Banks in current accounts 133 15 Total 133 15 4 Other Current Assets Accrued interest on loan to Summit Digitel Infrastructure Private Limited(formerly known as Reliance Jio Infratel Private Limited) 3,495 Total 3,495 Rs.
+2,50,000 Million of shareholder loan carrying interest rate of 9.1 5% repayable in 108 3 equal consecutive